 Water Information Services (Metering)

 Water Information Services began in 2009 to help consent holders comply with the new Water Regulations that started from November 2010.
-If your consented rate of take was 5 litres a second or more, a water meter had to be installed and records of water used sent to HBRC.
+If your consented rate of take is 5 litres a second or more, a water meter has to be installed and records of water used sent to HBRC.

 Why measure your water?

 Increasing demand for water by agriculture, industry, urban users, and for recreation makes proper management and conservation of water supplies more and more important.
 Proper management of water use means understanding how much water irrigation systems use.
 Properly selected and maintained water meters can be the easiest and most accurate way to measure water flow.